 These are not all the possible side effects of Hydrocodone Bitartrate and Acetaminophen Tablets.
-Call your healthcare provider for medical advice about side effects.
+Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.
-For more information go to dailymed.nlm.nih.gov.

 Manufactured by:

 Tris Pharma, Inc.